 The most healing moment was listening to another survivor of sexual abuse share her story.
 She wasn’t crying.
 She instead had a happy life.
 She lived in abundance and love.
 10 years ago, I was so broken that I didn’t even think that was possible.
 Seeing her and listening to her gave me so much hope.
 It allowed me to see that I too can heal, it is possible to not cry every single day.

-The journey wasn’t always easy.
+Recovery from sexual abuse wasn’t an easy journey to say the least.
 I had people judging on the sidelines as they watched.
 I had doctors wanting to load me up on pills as an answer.
 I had people wanting me to stay mute and not talk about my experience because it was an inconvenience to them… What I did through and through that saved my life was listen to my instincts.
 I lived by the direction I got from within, I trusted people who had the recovery I wanted and was humble enough to be teachable.
 I worked hard every day for the last 10 years, doing things I probably didn’t want to do but knew it would help heal me.

 Guess what happened?
 Things began to turn around.
 I began to have a community who knew me, all of me, and still loved me.
 They were behind me and supported me when I had moments of hardship and doubt.
 I could walk down the streets of New York and run into people who had my back.
 My eating disorder lifted.